privonics/DFPM_ON_FPGA_Thesis_Work/README.md

 # DFPM_ON_FPGA_Thesis_Work
 Thesis work for my Bachelor degree

-This repository contains HDL (and sokme C++) codes used in my Bachelor thesis work.
+This repository contains HDL (and some C++) codes used in my Bachelor thesis work.

 The thesis was centered around an implementation of the Dynamic Functional Particle Method (DFPM) in digital electronics.